Josiah Tshangana Gumede

 Josiah Tshangana Gumede (also J.T.
 Gumede) (9 October 1867 – 6 November 1946) was a South African politician and father of Archie Gumede.
 He was born in Healdtown village, Fort Beaufort in the present-day Eastern Cape.

-A Xhosa, his ancestry can be traced back to Chief Khondlo kaMncinci of the Qwabe.
 In all probability, he began his elementary schooling at the famous Healdtown Wesleyan Mission School.
 After completing his elementary schooling, he went on to attend the Native Institute at Grahamstown either in 1882/83 where he trained to become a teacher.
 He started his teaching career in Somerset East in the Eastern Cape.

 Through a strange combination of events, Gumede and Martin Luthuli befriended Dinuzulu kaCetshwayo, the young Zulu king.
 As an iNduna (headman) he became intimately involved in the land struggles of Dinuzulu.
 He personally witness the attempts of the Boers to secure parts of Zululand for farming.
 House of Records, London, Lloyd George papers, Series F?Box 227/Folder 2, Gumede to the Right Honourable Lloyd George, 1 December 1919.
 Before the British annexation of Zululand, Gumede departed for Bergville when he turned to farming.
 In 1893 he toured England as a member of the Zulu Choir, founded by Saul Msane and the Reverend William August Illing, a German-trained Lutheran missionary who after 1869 renounced his Lutheran faith and became a convert of the Anglican Church.
 The Zulu Choir experienced blatant racial prejudice in England.